danibishop/danibishop.github.io/index.md

 ## ...contact me

-If you need **mentorship** for your personal development or **team building consultancy services** for your team, please contact me using the links below or this [summarized CV](https://trello.com/b/14rDUIh6/curriculum-dani-ramirez)
+If you need a) **mentorship** for your personal development, b) **team building consultancy services** for your team and/or c) an experienced software developer, please contact me using the links below or this [summarized CV](https://trello.com/b/14rDUIh6/curriculum-dani-ramirez)

 ## TODO